LeGaZViper/Angela/README.md

-# Locus Defender
+# Angela

-_Warning: The game is dark and not suitable for children or those who are easily disturbed.
+**_Warning: This game is dark and not suitable for children or those who are easily disturbed.
 Contains jumpscares and flashy effects.
-Player caution advised!_
+Player caution advised!_**
+_(Also: spaghetti code - extra spOoOoky)_

-Hi and welcome to my little game project!
+### Hi and welcome to my little game project!

 This simple game is about defending a lovely soul named Angela.
-The hostiles seem like a threat at first glance, but is it really them who are evil?
+The hostiles seem like a threat at a first glance, but is it really them who are evil?
 Will you seek a revenge or justice?

 ![alt text](banner.png)